 5. Can outdoor seating be put in the sidewalk?
 A 12-foot sidewalk seems very wide.

-Response: The 12-foot sidewalk width is a requirement of the Overlay District, but Applicant will check with the Community Development Department to see if outdoor seating is a possibility.
+Response: The 12-foot sidewalk width is a requirement of the Overlay District, but seating is a possibility.
 The Applicant has since confirmed with the City Planner that no outdoor seating is allowed in the 12-foot sidewalk.